scottgal/mostlylucid.dse/code_evolver/docs/MCP_INTEGRATION.md

 ## Overview

-Code Evolver now supports the Model Context Protocol (MCP), an open-source standard for connecting AI systems to external tools, data sources, and services.
-This integration allows you to seamlessly use any MCP-compatible server as tools within the Code Evolver system.
+mostlylucid DiSE now supports the Model Context Protocol (MCP), an open-source standard for connecting AI systems to external tools, data sources, and services.
+This integration allows you to seamlessly use any MCP-compatible server as tools within the mostlylucid DiSE system.

 ## What is MCP?